visiongirles/modern-full-stack/README.md

 I stopped MailBag development as there were no real SMTP / IMAP servers to test on.

-Note to myself for future references, if I'd like to countinue: stopped at page 233 (of pdf), Chapter 9.
+Note to myself for future references, if I'd like to continue: stopped at page 233 (of pdf), Chapter 9.